bpow/irods-vagrant/README.md

-## iRODS 3.3 Vagrant VM
+## E-iRODS 3.0.1 Vagrant VM

-This project allows users to set up a VM running a basic `community` iRODS 3.3 install using <a href="http://www.vagrantup.com/
-">Vagrant</a> and <a href="https://www.virtualbox.org">VirtualBox</a>.
+This project allows users to set up a VM running a basic E-iRODS 3.0.1 install using <a href="http://www.vagrantup.com/ ">Vagrant</a> and <a href="https://www.virtualbox.org">VirtualBox</a>.

 This gives users a reproducable iRODS environment to do work against.